 Follow instructions from our catering team about recycling and discarding of waste.

 In 2019 we experimented with using reusable crockery across all tea and coffee serving points at the conference.
-We will review this for 2022 with the team at Newcastle University.
+We will review this for 2023.

 Consider bringing a refillable coffee cup with you.